Members Cyclekarts

 From Bugatti’s, Austin Seven’s and even a road registered Wolseley, our members Cyclekarts show what can be built at home in your sheds with basic tools and a bit of imagination!

-If you’re a CKGB member and you’re Cyclekart isn’t listed and you would like it to be, then we’d love to hear from you.
+If you’re a CKGB member and your Cyclekart isn’t listed and you would like it to be, then we’d love to hear from you.

 GNasher is inspired by the GN cyclecars, specifically the many specials that were built using a GN as a basis.
 Consequently, GNasher takes inspiration from “Thunderbug” and “Harlequin” both of which were loosely based on the GN Vitesse from 1922.